 The frequency of trimming depends on where your tree is and what kind of aesthetics you're hoping to achieve.
 Generally speaking, a Leylandii tree can be safety trimmed and reduced in height once every 2-3 years.
-But if yours stands in a small garden where space is limited, and there isn't too much light – you can trim it once every 12-18 months to maintain their shape and shade potential.
+But if yours stands in a small garden where space is limited, and there isn't too much light – you can trim it once every 12-18 months to maintain its shape and shade potential.
 Just make sure that you're fully content with the spread and height of your tree.

 Leylandii conifer trees are capable of growing a good 3ft every year.
-In fact, in a matter of years, they reach heights which require the services of a professional tree surgeon in West Sussex.
+In fact, in a matter of years, they reach heights that require the services of a professional tree surgeon in West Sussex.
 Don't attempt to do this on your own because working at height can be dangerous, and improper pruning techniques can cause brown patches which will cause your tree's leaves and branches to wither slowly.

 What time of year is good for trimming my Leylandii tree?

 To avoid Leylandii related issues, the best time to trim is in spring or summer.
 Cutting at this time will give your tree enough time to regenerate and grow before the winter frost takes over.

 Therefore, mild weather is the best time to allow your tree to recover from pruning in a healthy and normal way.
 It's best to get trimming done late in the autumn season, especially in areas where Cypress aphids are active.

 Leylandiis that are pruned and cared for during the growing season will be naturally resistant to the havoc Cypress aphids are capable of wreaking.

 Is it my or my neighbour's responsibility to prune the hedge?